- Search The Registry

 *The Republic of Costa Rica gained independence from Spain on this date in 1821.

-The first Blacks that arrived in Costa Rica came as African slaves with the Spanish conquistadors.
-Beginning in the 15th century, slave trade was common in all the countries conquered by Spain Costa Rica the first Blacks came from specific sources in Africa Equatorial and Western regions.
+The first Blacks that arrived in Costa Rica came through the middle passage with the Spanish conquistadors.
+Beginning in the 15th century, the slave trade was common in all the countries conquered by Spain Costa Rica the first Blacks came from specific sources in Africa's Equatorial and Western regions.
 Costa Rica never fought for independence, but Guatemala declared the independence of all countries in Central America in 1821.

 However, Costa Rica was already an autonomous Spanish province after adopting the Spanish Constitution of 1812, which the country adopted for a second time in 1820.
 This was a result of the Mexican War of Independence that lasted from 1810 until 1821.
 An immediate challenge for the country after independence was the need to decide whether to remain independent or join the Mexican Empire.